-Join J. Scott Giaquinta for an in-depth discussion in this video Setting up your hardware/software, part of DJing with Ableton Live.
+Join J. Scott Giaquinta for an in-depth discussion in this video Setting up your hardware/software, part of Ableton Live: DJing.

 - Now that we have our three essential pieces of kit…let's dig into setting them up.…The first thing you'll want to do is…get them plugged into the computer.…I'm using a USB hub here.…I recommend that you plug your audio interface…directly into a USB port on your computer…since it requires significantly more bandwidth…than your MIDI devices, and then you can plug…your MIDI devices into the hub.…Now, the Ohm doesn't require a driver…because it's class compliant.…The Audio 8 does though, and I've…already installed that previously.…Whatever hardware you're using,…be sure that you have the latest drivers installed correctly…before setting Ableton up.…